Table Mp01: Ten useful watershed conservation principles

-- Successful watershed conservation requires the formation and support of diverse partnerships under the authority of landowners and other local interests.
+- Successful watershed conservation requires the formation and support of diverse partnerships under the authority of landowners and other local interest.

 - Leadership is critical in the watershed approach to conservation.